kevin-huff/chatgpt-avatar/README.md

 ![ChatGPT Avatar screenshot](/public/ChatGPT-Avatar.png)

 This project is a Twitch chatbot that uses the OpenAI GPT-3 language model and Socket.io to provide a conversational AI experience for users.
 It also includes text-to-speech functionality using the SpeechSynthesis API.
 And uses google-cloud/text-to-speech for TTS.
+Now with socket.io rooms so multiple users can use the app a the same time.
+Each user has their own message history.
+New rooms are created everytime the page is loaded (or refreshed).

 ## Installation